csvpath/csvpath/README.md

 There is no limit to the amount of functionality you can include in a single csvpath.
 However, different functions run with their own performance characteristics.
 You should plan to test both the performance and function of your paths.

-CsvPath was conceived as a testing and data extraction tool that would involve testing paths and run automation.
+CsvPath was conceived as a testing and data extraction tool that would involve testing paths and run-automation.
 Interactive use of csvpaths can be valuable, too, of course.
-There is a simple REPL (read–eval–print loop) script at the project's root (repl.py) that you can use to explore and test csvpaths.
+There is a simple REPL (read–eval–print loop) script at the project's root (<a href='repl.py'>repl.py</a>) that you can use to explore and test csvpaths.

 ## Running CsvPath